orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

     hard requirement.
   - The dependency versioning must be explicit if versioning details are available.
+  - If *DEPENDs versioning is not available in build files, the fallback for is the CI logs for that particular point release or that particular major.minor version from the oldest LTS distro.
   - The package should also be polished as much as possible.
 This means to disable options or patch the code so that it is either is feature complete or completely disables/hides the early (buggy) implementation.
 Upstream